pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-In general, if you're implementing an abstraction over some resource that needs to be cleaned up after use then that's a great reason to make use of the `Drop` trait.
+In general, if you're impling an abstraction over some resource that needs to be cleaned up after use then that's a great reason to make use of the `Drop` trait.